phreeza/manuscript_axon_potentials/doc/manuscript.md

 which are typically associated with axons [@Nunez2006Electric].
-To further understand whether and how axons can generate a dipolar EFP, in [@fig:bigtree] we turned to three-dimensional axon morphologies, in contrast to the one-dimensional case studied in [@fig:simpletree].
+To further understand whether and how axons can generate a dipolar EFP, in [@fig:bigtree] we turned to three-dimensional axon morphologies, in contrast to the one-dimensional case studied in [@fig:simpletree] (for details, see Materials and Methods).
 We thus simulated a parallel fiber bundleof 5000 axons that at first runs at constant number of fibers without bifurcations and then reaches a terminal zone.
 Within this terminal zone, the fibers first bifurcate, which increases the number of fibers.
 Finally, as the axons reach the end of the terminal zone, the number of fibers decreases to zero (example axon shown in [@fig:bigtree]A).
 To model more closely the actual axonal structures found in nature, we included a radial fanning out of the branches as well as a more diverse set of morphologies with a variable number of bifurcations and terminations (see Materials and Methods for details).

 The spiking activity of a generic axon bundle was simulated by a background spontaneous firing rate of 100 spikes/s and a short pulse of increased